DESPICABLE ME Producer to Tackle a Remake of SHREK and SUPER MARIO BROS

 In 1993, a prior version of SUPER MARIO BROS. bombed at the box office, grossing a low 20 million.
 With the challenging task of lifting Mario fans’ spirits from the previous bust, Meleandri’s comments encourage fans that his adaptation will draw heavily from Mario creator, Shigeru Miyamoto, along with Illumination’s noteworthy animation standard.

 With such a big fan following and many previous hits, we’ll have to stay tuned to see if Meledandri and his team at Illumination can pull off successful projects in the coming years.

 To see our interview with Meledandri on the 2013 movie MINIONS, click here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!